RoelKroes/TBTracker-RX/README.md

 Just enter the ip-number in a browser and the web interface will show.
 From the web interface you can change the RX frequency and toggle the option to upload telemetry to Sondehub.
 The main webpage will autoload every 20 seconds and will show you which direction you need to go if you want to chase your balloon.

 # Versions
+v0.0.9:
+v0.0.9 pre-release
+- 03-MAR-2023: Serial port baudrate to 115200
+- 15-MAR-2023: Added support for SSDV
+- 20-MAR-2023: changed uploading part of the code. uploading will now take place from a queue and in a seperate thread
+- 07-APR-2023: disabled temporary OLED flashing, time since last packet on the OLED display and flashing a pin when a new packets is reveived

 v0.0.8:
 - 23-FEB-2023: Added support for different visual modes for the OLED (default, all, chase)
 - 24-FEB-2023: Added support for a "FLASH PIN" which will set HIGH for 300ms when a packet is received (new entry in settings file!)